rutvijdhotey/ContactApplication/READM.md

   ContactApplication.html
 ---------------------------

-3. I hope you find the application satisfactory and i am glad i got to learn so much while building the same.
+3. I hope you find the application working correctly.
 Let me know where all i can improve and if i went wrong.

 NOTE:
 I also implemented the SAFEHTMLUTIL features for security measures.
 I understand how important security is for such web applications ,and i could implement it to protect HTML entries from hindering some of the other features.